Historié: Volumes

+Anime

+An anime television series adaptation produced by Liden Films was announced on 1 January 2026.
+It is set to premiere in January 2027.

 Reception

-Historie was a finalist for the tenth installment of Tezuka Osamu Cultural Prize in 2006, and won the Grand Prize at its 16th installment in 2012.
+By January 2026, Historié had over 4.7 million copies in circulation.
+It was a finalist for the tenth installment of Tezuka Osamu Cultural Prize in 2006, and won the Grand Prize at its 16th installment in 2012.
 The manga was also awarded the Grand Prize for the Manga Division in the 14th Japan Media Arts Festival in 2010.
 The manga won the 49th Kodansha Manga Award in the general category in 2025.

-The Mainichi Shimbun newspaper called Iwaaki's vision of Eumenes' past (which, historically, is largely a mystery) "bold and unique".
-Manga critic and editor Jason Thompson stated that in terms of scale, ambition, and plotting, Historie is the author's masterpiece.
+The Mainichi Shimbun newspaper called Iwaaki's vision of Eumenes' past—which, historically, is largely a mystery—"bold and unique".
+Manga critic and editor Jason Thompson stated that in terms of scale, ambition, and plotting, Historié is the author's masterpiece.

+In her review of the first two volumes, Lynzee Loveridge of Anime News Network found the opening chapters to be weak due to their textbook-like exposition.
+However, she noted that the story improved once the focus shifted to Eumenes's childhood in Cardia.
+Loveridge praised Iwaaki's research and cast of characters but noted that the art could feel "clinical".
+Loveridge recommended the series to fans of historical manga.